-This lecture/laboratory-based course is designed to develop skills in inorganic chemistry, including synthetic reaction procedures, isolation, and employment of spectroscopic techniques for the identification of compounds.
-It provides students with hands on training necessary to develop skills in problem-solving, manipulation of equipment, critical thinking, data collection, processing and analysis, synthesis, experimental design, team work, time management, and oral and written communication.
-In addition, it exposes students to international laboratory safety standards.
-The lectures will cover aspects of UV/Vis spectroscopy of transition metal complexes as well as their magnetic properties.
+This lecture/laboratory-based course is designed to develop practical skills in inorganic chemistry.
+The course introduces synthetic reaction procedures, product isolation, and the use of spectroscopic techniques to identify target compounds.
+It provides the hands-on training necessary to develop skills in problem-solving, equipment manipulation, experimental design and data collection.
+Students analyse their results and communicate their experimental findings through oral presentations and written laboratory reports.
+The course emphasizes team work, critical thinking and time management skills.
+In addition, students are exposed to international laboratory safety standards.
+The lectures cover aspects of UV/Vis spectroscopy of transition metal complexes and their magnetic properties.

-In-course Tests 20% Laboratory Reports 80%
+• In-course Tests 30% • Laboratory Reports 70%

-ORGANIC CHEMISTRY A
+CHEM2210 ORGANIC CHEMISTRY A